Toy Example - Tabularized GiGL#

 }

-The main, unsupervised_node_anchor_based_link_prediction_samples include root nodes khop neighborhood, positive nodes khop neighborhood and positive edges.
-These samples will be used for training.
-The random_negative_rooted_neighborhood_samples (which include root nodes khop neighborhood)samples are double purpose: they will be used for inferencer and random negative samples for training.
+The k-hop random_negative_rooted_neighborhood_samples (which include root nodes’ neighborhoods) serve a dual purpose: they will be used for the inferencer and as random negative samples for training.

-The random negative are used for the model to be able to learn non-existent (negative) edges since it could overfit on just positive samples.
+The random negatives are used for the model to learn non-existent (negative) edges since it could overfit on just positive samples.
 This means it would fail to generalize well to unseen data.
-The negative edges are just an edge chosen at random.
+The negative edges are just edges chosen at random.
 At a large scale, this would most probably be a negative edge.

-Below we visualize the Root Node Neighbourhood of 5, the Root Node Neighbourhood of its pos_edge’s destination node (1) and the resulting sample for root node 5.
+Below, we visualize the Root Node Neighborhood of 5, the Root Node Neighborhood of its pos_edge’s destination node (1), and the resulting sample for root node 5.

-When training you may see a sample for node 9 as follows.
-Specifially note that edge 9 --> 7
+When training, you may see a sample for node 9 as follows.
+Specifically, note that edge 9 --> 7

 # We will sample node with this id and visualize it.
 You will see positive edge marked in red and the root node with a black border.